Skip to content

 Fishtown Fall Feastivale returns with double the food vendors, local celeb dunk tank, and family fun

-Fishtown’s annual fall festival brings out the riverward’s rich, bustling corridor of businesses and restaurants onto the streets for an end-of-summer celebration and food “feast”-ival.
+Fishtown’s annual fall festival brings out the river ward’s rich, bustling corridor of businesses and restaurants onto the streets for an end-of-summer celebration and food “feast”-ival.

 On Sept.
 28, more than 125 restaurants, breweries, and artisans will set up shop along Frankford Avenue from noon to 8 p.m. for the third annual Fishtown Fall Feastivale.
 This free public event typically draws 30,000 attendees to the neighborhood.

-Before it became Fishtown’s food festival, it ran for a decade as the FestivALE, focusing on the neighborhood’s craft breweries alongside Frankford Hall to coincide with Philly’s beer week in spring.
-Three years ago it dropped the emphasis on “ALE” and relaunched in the fall with a more family-friendly, food approach while continuing the boozy tradition with Frankford Hall’s Oktoberfest celebration, said Kae Anderson, director of operations at Fishtown District.
+Before it became Fishtown’s food festival, it ran for a decade as the FestivALE, focusing on the neighborhood’s craft breweries alongside Frankford Hall to coincide with Philly’s beer week in the spring.
+Three years ago it dropped the emphasis on “ALE” and relaunched in the fall with a more family-friendly food approach while continuing the boozy tradition with Frankford Hall’s Oktoberfest celebration, said Kae Anderson, director of operations at Fishtown District.

 “We have more food vendors than ever before.
 We usually get around 25, maybe 30, when you include all the businesses along the festival’s footprint.
 This year we have over 40,” Anderson said.
 “We’re showing off a lot of new businesses to the area and the thriving, growing food scene here in Fishtown, which has definitely become the main focus of the festival and the part that we’re most excited about.”